hex-five/multizone-iot-sdk/README.md

 Connect the UART port (ARTY micro USB J10) as indicated in the user manual.
 On your computer, start a serial terminal console (gtkterm) and connect to /dev/ttyUSB1 at 115200-8-N-1.

 Connect the Ethernet port to an Internet router or to your computer if Internet sharing is enabled - see https://help.ubuntu.com/community/Internet/ConnectionSharing.
 The router should provide DHCP configuration including one DNS servers.
 There is no need to open inbound ports for the MQTT client to work.
-If your local network blocks outbound connections to the default MQTT/TLS port 8883, you can reconfigure the client to use the HTTPS/TLS port 443, which is likely not blocked.
+If your local network blocks outbound connections to the default MQTT/TLS port 8883, you can reconfigure the client to use the HTTPS/TLS port 443, which is usually open - see MQTT configuration file [mqtt_config.h](https://github.com/hex-five/multizone-iot-sdk/blob/master/zone1/mqtt_config.h)

-Press the reset button
+Press the reset button on the board and hit the enter key a few times on your serial terminal to synchronize the UART port.

-After a few seconds the client should connect to Hex Five's public MQTT broker
+After a few seconds the client should connect to Hex Five's public MQTT broker:

 ```
 =====================================================================